Western Union UP400 (4-8-8-4) Big Boy steam locomotive as a 3D wooden model

 Weight approx: 1.5 kg

-Content: 1 x lasered kit with 628 parst / assembly instructions
+Content: 1 x lasered kit with 628 parst / assembly instructions (only as PDF Download)

 The kit is made of wood and has been lasered.
 This will cause the edges to look burnt and possibly leave traces of soot and smoke on the wood.
 These can be easily removed with fine sandpaper.